otvam/pypeec/docs/content/implementation.rst

 There are two main categories of field simulation methods:

-* Differential equation based method (FEM, FVM, FD, etc.)
+* Differential equation based method (FEM, FD, etc.)
-* Integral equation based method (MoM, BEM, PEEC, etc.)
+* Integral equation based method (MoM, FVM, PEEC, etc.)

 The PEEC method is an integral equation method.
 The fundamental idea is to represent the field simulation problem with a very large distributed equivalent circuit consisting